 Forget plain ol’ rappelling and try waterfall rappelling instead.
 It is 10 times as adrenaline-pumping as your usual rappelling down a rock.
 Rappelling the waterfall will surely make you feel like James Bond hanging on for dear life after an evil Russian mastermind opens the gates of his private dam.
 Vihigaon may be a small village but it is fast turning into a tourist attraction because of the waterfall rappelling experience.
 The place is a must visit for all the adrenaline junkies out there.

 Most of us have seen it in cartoons and movies.
-And most of us have dreamt at least once of having our own tree house.
-While you probably shouldn’t take it home, you can of course enjoy a stay in a tree house in Kerala.
+And most of us have dreamt at least once of having our own treehouse.
+While you probably shouldn’t take it home, you can of course enjoy a stay in a treehouse in Kerala.
 During a trip to God’s own country, stay at Vythiri Resort, which has some of the world’s most amazing tree houses that manage to feel both luxurious and natural at the same time.
 It is a whole new experience staying in bird territory, perched high above the ground.
+And certainly quite different to staying in a houseboat on the rivers of Kerala.

 9. Visit Bhangarh